 The note matures in June 2040.
-Interest received under this note is \$455,362 for the years ended December 31, 2014 and 2013 and is included in interest income.
+Interest received under this note was \$455,602 and \$455,549 for the years ended December 31, 2015 and 2014, respectively, and is included in interest income.
 It is not practicable to estimate the fair value of the note receivable.
 The instrument is a part of the Museum's New Markets Tax Credit funding.
 There is no market for this financial instrument.